tbidne/safe-rm/README.md

                            Determines the output format.
 Defaults to 'single' i.e. each trash entry is printed in a single line, in tabular form.
-  -n,--name-trunc INT      Truncates the name to INT chars.
+  -n,--name-trunc NAT      Truncates the name to NAT chars.
 Multiline option is
                            unaffected.
-  -o,--orig-trunc INT      Truncates the original path to INT chars.
+  -o,--orig-trunc NAT      Truncates the original path to NAT chars.
 Multiline
                            option is unaffected.
   -s,--sort (name|size)    How to sort the list.
 Defaults to name.
   -r,--reverse-sort        Sorts in the reverse order.